• Skip to primary navigation

 Cord yarns don’t always have to alternate between the twists.
 It can also have an SSZ or ZZS twist too.

 Novelty yarns are also called complex yarns.
 It is a 3 part yarn.
-These three parts contribute to make the yarn interesting or beautiful.
+These three parts contribute to making the yarn interesting or beautiful.
 These parts are:

 Base: It is the core of the novelty yarn.
 All other textural yarns are added to it.